You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 San Giorgio Maggiore was one of the Venice tourist attractions that struck me the most on my very first visit to Venice nearly twenty years ago.

-Looking across from St Mark's Square, the island of San Giorgio is a splendid sight indeed.
+St Mark's Square, the island of San Giorgio is a splendid sight indeed.
 Many tourists gaze out at this beautiful church set upon its tiny island from the touristy area around St. Mark's Square.
 Yet, strangely, few travel out to the island, which has largely escaped the overcrowding that is associated with tourism in Venice.

 The first sight you'll see as you approach the island is the magnificent San Giorgio Maggiore Church.
 San Giorgio Maggiore was designed by the greatest architect the Veneto has ever produced, Palladio.
 Sadly, Palladio passed away before it was finished and his vision only became a reality many years later.
 Now we all get to see what one man once dreamed of creating.